-UrbanPlan is a daylong simulation of a planning process involving teams that work together using legos, a site plan and a spreadsheet to respond to a fictional RFP for the neighborhood of Elmwood in the city of Yorktown.
-Teams must decide how dense to build out a 5 ½ block area, whether to keep or move a homeless shelter, what type of retail is appropriate and which neighborhood groups to keep happy – all while meeting the financial projections of the City and the Developer (your boss).
-The day ends with teams presenting to a mock City Council that will award the project to the Development Team with the best proposal.
+UrbanPlan is an interactive, hands-on simulation of a planning process involving teams that work together using legos, a site plan and a spreadsheet to respond to a fictional RFP for the city of Yorktown.
+Teams must decide how dense to build out a 5 ½ block area, whether to keep a homeless shelter, what type of retail is appropriate and which neighborhood groups to keep happy – all while meeting the financial projections of the City and the Developer (your boss).
+The program ends with teams presenting to a mock City Council that will award the project to the Development Team with the best proposal.

 “As a seasoned professional, I am always looking for ways to introduce planning and development concepts in a way that is not daunting.
 UrbanPlan is that tool!
 It is interactive and provides participants with the opportunity to actively engage in a simulated scenario that incorporates input from a variety partners.
 Understanding how these partnerships work in the development process, enables UrbanPlan participants to have a greater understanding of how each role in the development process impacts the potential outcome of a proposed redevelopment project.”
-Chet Jackson, Memphis Medical District Collaborative
+Chet Jackson, The Works

 Volunteers are a critical part of UrbanPlan’s success.
 All volunteers (regardless of the role you want to play) must participate in a one-day training session The next training session will be in Fall 2018.
-To get on the list to be alerted email Imani Jasper: email@example.com.
+To get on the list to be alerted email us at Memphis@uli.org.

 For more information about UrbanPlan please contact Dillon Holliam at firstname.lastname@example.org, (901) 264.0828.